This Google Sheets tutorial will help take you from an absolute beginner, or basic user, through to a confident, competent, intermediate-level user.

 The robots are coming!

 Soon we won’t have to create complex formulas or charts ourselves.
 We’ll simply ask our Sheet to do it for us.
-Sound far fetched?
+Sound far-fetched?

-Well my friend, you can do that now!
+Well, you can do that now!
 The future is here.

-(Soon we won’t have to open Google Sheets at all, we’ll simply type, or more likely speak, our data questions into a dashboard console and out will pop the answers, but I digress.)
+(Soon we won’t have to open Google Sheets at all, we’ll simply type, or more likely speak, our data questions into a dashboard console, and out will pop the answers, but I digress.)